Minnipa Agriculture Centre – The Resource

 1. About the MAC RDE Farm

 The goal of the MAC RDE farm is to “maintain a farming system with flexibility to adapt to current & future commercial realities, demonstrating profitability and sustainability”.
 The MAC farm is 1,100 ha, of which 1,000 are arable.
-Between 65 - 85% of the MAC farm is cropped annually.
+Between 65% and 85% of the MAC farm is cropped annually.
 The major crops are wheat, barley and oats, with peas and canola included when an early seasonal break permits.
 The remainder is a medic based pasture running 600 sheep.
 Rotations are varied but are mainly two years crop, one year pasture.

 - Main soil type: reddish brown sandy loam, highly alkaline (pH ranging from 7.5 to 8.7).